HTU2024/EHP/README.md

 # EHP
-## The source code will be published after the paper is accepted!
+## The source code will be published after the paper is accepted.